 It is to be noted that Biometrica is not a facial recognition company and therefore has no access to biometrics or biometric identifiers.
-It is a big data and software solutions company that provides licensed and trained law enforcement users with a legally permissible purpose to have access to FRT as one of its tools, while searching against its UMbRA database or by comparative matching of submitted images through its 1:1 image comparison tool.
+It is a big data and software solutions company that provides licensed and trained users with a legally permissible purpose to have access to FRT as one of its tools, while searching against its UMbRA database or by comparative matching of submitted images through its QAPLA 1:1 image comparison tool.

 Biometrica does not develop or maintain its own algorithms.
 It is "algorithm agnostic."
 The Company licenses NIST-evaluated and approved third-party facial recognition algorithms for lawful use in authorized searches against its 100% law enforcement-sourced data.
+These third-party algorithms operate in an isolated and secure black box environment that Biometrica staff have no access to.